-In every corner of this wide, brown land there’s something to inspire and delight travellers: stories to hear, characters to meet, and a laid back lifestyle to enjoy.
+In every corner of this wide, brown land there’s something to inspire and delight visitors: stories to hear, characters to meet, and a laid-back lifestyle to enjoy.

-So what’s the Australian destination for you?
-Well, to experience the world-famous harbour and some of the country’s most iconic beaches, along with a relaxed lifestyle and great seafood, head straight for beautiful Sydney.
+What’s the Australian destination for you?
+Well, to experience the world-famous harbour and some of the country’s most iconic beaches, head straight for big and beautiful Sydney.
+If you’re interested in gourmet cuisine, cultural indulgences and great shopping, make Melbourne your main port of call.
+The Victorian capital also offers easy access to stunning natural landscapes like the Great Ocean Road.

-Tasmania is a compact destination of dramatic coastlines, quaint villages, convict-built heritage and magnificent food and wine.
-Visit the awe-inspiring Gordon Wild River, see the wild flowers of stunning Freycinet National Park and get in touch with your inner convict at infamous Port Arthur.
+Tasmania offers a compact mix of dramatic scenery, quaint villages, convict heritage to explore, and wonderful food and wine to savour.
+Visit the awe-inspiring Gordon Wild River, see the wildflowers of stunning Freycinet National Park, and get in touch with your inner convict at infamous Port Arthur.
+No visit would be complete without seeing Cradle Mountain.
+It’s the island’s most famous natural attraction.
+Start or end your Tassie holiday in Hobart – home to the fascinating Museum of Old and New Art (MONA).

-And last but certainly not least, the iconic Red Centre is high on the list of must-sees for most visitors to Australia.
-Start your visit in Alice Springs to learn more about our Indigenous culture, and end with sunset at majestic Uluru.
+Last but certainly not least, the iconic Red Centre is high on the list of must-sees for most visitors to Australia.
+Start your visit in Alice Springs to learn more about our Indigenous culture, and enjoy a sunset at majestic Uluru.
 Magic!

 Find a destination